Blade67/GridMatrix/README.md

 A simplified solution for 2D Arrays, Grids, Matrices or whatever you want to call them!

-**Disclaimer**: This module was designed in a non-destructive way, meaning that if anything goes wrong, it tries to return `undefined` instead of an error.
+**Disclaimer**: This module was designed in a non-destructive way, meaning that if anything goes wrong, it tries to return `undefined` instead of an error. (if possible)

 Github Repo: https://github.com/Blade67/GridMatrix